GlassTape/glasstape-sdk-python/README.md

 ### What's the performance overhead?

-Sub-10ms per enforcement with Cerbos WASM.
+Sub-10ms per enforcement with Cerbos-compatible evaluation.
 Your agents won't notice.

 ---